Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Gusto/Setup-Guide.md

 The remainder of this page outlines these steps in greater detail.

 ---

-> If you are a current Finch customer using the existing Gusto integration, please note that you must complete the steps outlined below and have your clients reauthorize into the improved integration by **November 30, 2023**.
-Finch’s legacy integration will be deprecated on that date.

 ### Step 1: Create an account in Gusto’s Developer Portal